-1.1.1.1 Urban Service Area
+4.6.3.3 Urban Service Area

+a.
 In order to properly and fairly assess the costs of constructing and maintaining certain services in the hamlet, an Everett Urban Service Area will be set up by the Township Council under the provisions of the Municipal Act.
 As the municipal water supply system is extended throughout the HAMLET Area, the Township will require all occupied dwellings and buildings to connect and be subject to urban service area rates as these are set from time to time.

-1.1 Open Space Recreation
+4.7 Open Space Recreation

-- 1.1.1 Location and Definition - 1.1.1.1 Lands designated as OPEN SPACE RECREATION are identified on Schedules A1 to A7 and B1 to B7 of this Plan. - 1.1.1.2 This designation generally includes those lands in the Township owned by public authorities (e.g. County Forests and Provincial Parks) or used for private recreation activities (e.g. rod and gun clubs, ski clubs, golf courses, etc.). - 1.1.2 Principles - 1.1.2.1 The preservation and promotion of the rural and open space character of the Township is a basic principle for development in the OPEN SPACE RECREATION designation. - 1.1.2.2 Major public lands that have an open space, conservation or recreation focus are identified in the OPEN SPACE RECREATION designation. - 1.1.2.3 Private lands in the Township that are used for open space or recreational activities, or major private recreational activities shall be located in the OPEN SPACE RECREATION designation. - 1.1.3 Permitted Uses - 1.1.3.1 The predominant use of land shall be for public and private outdoor recreation uses.
-This may include:
+- 4.7.1.1 Lands designated as OPEN SPACE RECREATION are identified on Schedules A1 to A7 and B1 to B7 of this Plan. - 4.7.1.2 This designation generally includes those lands in the Township owned by public authorities (e.g. County Forests and Provincial Parks) or used for private recreation activities (e.g. rod and gun clubs, ski clubs, golf courses, etc.).

+- 4.7.2.1 The preservation and promotion of the rural and open space character of the Township is a basic principle for development in the OPEN SPACE RECREATION designation. - 4.7.2.2 Major public lands that have an open space, conservation or recreation focus are identified in the OPEN SPACE RECREATION designation. - 4.7.2.3 Private lands in the Township that are used for open space or recreational activities, or major private recreational activities shall be located in the OPEN SPACE RECREATION designation.
-Public parks of all types, including fairgrounds and lands owned by or under the control of the Nottawas aga Valley Conservation Authority or the Toronto Region Conservation Authority;

-(original clause DELETED)

-Private parks, including picnic areas, camp grounds, swimming areas, pavilions, eating establishments and other service buildings associated with the park use;

-Private clubs including those for golf, skiing, fishing, hunting, and snowmobiling;

-Private lands for hiking trails or wilderness areas involving the use of open lands; and

-Conservation and forest management uses.
+- 4.7.3.1 The predominant use of land shall be for public and private outdoor recreation uses.
+This may include: - Public parks of all types, including fairgrounds and lands owned by or under the control of the Nottawasaga Valley Conservation Authority or the Toronto Region Conservation Authority; - (original clause DELETED) - Private parks, including picnic areas, camp grounds, swimming areas, pavilions, eating establishments and other service buildings associated with the park use; - Private clubs including those for golf, skiing, fishing, hunting, and snowmobiling; - Private lands for hiking trails or wilderness areas involving the use of open lands; and - Conservation and forest management uses.